OHI-Science/OHI-website/content/news/raster_to_terra.md

 ```

 In order to pair the trawling and dredging fishing effort with the 220 OHI regions, we extract the trawling and dredging points from the exclusive economic zone polygons that are associated with each region.
 In `raster` and `terra`, we would use their respective functions both called `extract()`. `terra::extract()` allows for more flexibility in extracting the proportion of cells that fall within the polygons, if they are on the borders.
 However, our experience with these functions is that they are very slow to execute.
 > `exact_extractr::exact_extract()` offers _much_ faster processing speeds, but requires different syntax.
 This function allows the user different options for the output that range in complexity.
 For example, one can extract a list of dataframes, each of which contains the cell values and weight (coverage proportion) for one polygon.
 The user can then use those values and weights as they want.
-Alternatively, `exact_extractr()` can do a weighted calculation for us, with arguments that specfies a _weighted_ function and the data to use as weights.
+Alternatively, `exact_extract()` can do a weighted calculation for us, with arguments that specfies a _weighted_ function and the data to use as weights.

 ```r
 years_all <-  as.factor(2012:2020)